MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calls-dashboard-guides.md

 The Calls Dashboard has several sections of information.
 Use filters to refine the calls shown.
 You can filter by specific users, specific device types, date range, and hiding incomplete calls.
 Incomplete calls have a duration of zero seconds.
 Select the **Filter** icon to open and close the filter menu.

 > [!TIP]
-> A call record is generated for each Dynamics 365 Guides user participating in each call.
+> A call record is generated for each Dynamics 365 Guides and Remote Assist user participating in each call.
 Call records for Microsoft Teams participants are not generated.
 It may take a few seconds after a call has ended to log the data.

 ### Summary metrics